WOLF’S EYES, ZARA THOUGHT, watching the man weave through the crowded terminal at Kennedy Airport, that feral golden brown gaze riveted to her.

 As she looked back on her sixty-one years, her only regret was having slept with Billy Sharke way back when for the ray gun—the first step in a love affair that changed the course of her life.
 If it weren’t for that damn ray gun, she’d be home right now, watching the soaps and working Lady Clairol into her roots.

 Billy had directed her in Dr. Blood, Blood Wedding, The Slithering, The Brain from Asteroid X, The Atomic Bride, and Return of the Atomic Bride.
 He’d adored Candy.
 No one could scream like her.
 She was the queen bee of B-movie scream queens.
 A regular diva.

 Candy stared sullenly at the movie prop that had vanquished the Atomic Bride and her undead minions in Return, now tucked into a corner of the dingy basement room that had been her prison for more than a week.
 The ray gun was polished chrome, the size and approximate shape of a rifle.
-A high-camp version of a futuristic weapon, it sported more knobs, levers, gadgets, and gizmos than the space shuttle.
+A high-camp version of a futuristic weapon, it sported more knobs, levers, gadgets, and gizmos than the International Space Station.

 She’d thought she was the only one with a sentimental attachment to the silly thing.
 Seems some weird recluse with more money than God just couldn’t live without it.
 And Mac Byrne was more than willing to accommodate him.

 She sneaked a peek at Mac, who’d just come in from one of his mysterious excursions.
 He sat slumped at the opposite end of the rump-sprung sofa that doubled as her bed, staring into middle distance and muttering to himself.
 She thought she heard ripe cussing directed at “that damn cowboy.”
 Again.